lethal-lisa/Nightcrawler/doc/nstspecs.md

 Binary layout to follow:

 - byte (char) [4] : Magic `"NST"`.
-- uint32          : Format Version (must be zero in this version).
+- uint32          : Format Version (must be one in this version).
 - uint32          : Address of the game's title screen string (zero if none).
 - uint32          : Address of the game's prompt string (zero if none).
 If no prompt is specified a default prompt will be used.